 Hello Everyone, My name is Margaret from Austria.
 I am sharing my remarkable journey to Nepal.
-Finally i convinced that Nepal is the Best Country for Hiking & Trekking.
+Finally, I am convinced that Nepal is the Best Country for Hiking & Trekking.
 March month of 2019 has become one of my momentous events.
 I had plan of 5 days tour in Nepal with my husband.
-I am 50 years old and wanted to have the leisure time with my husband.
+I am 50 years old and wanted to have some leisure time with my husband.
 We contacted Mr. Pasang from Karma Eco Adventure.
 His team of travel planners prepared an amazing tour itinerary for us.

 Day One: Reached Kathmandu; Pashupatinath & Bouddhanath Tour; Cultural Dinner

 We reached Kathmandu Airport around 9 a.m. in the morning.
 Mr. Pasang from Karma Eco Adventure Nepal received us and transferred us to Hotel Padma in Bouddha.
 Immediately we were taken to Kunga Tibetan restaurant Boudha for the lunch.
 It was so refreshing for us.
 We visited Pashupatinath Temple.
 This is the UNESCO WORLD HERITAGE SITE and the most sacred religious site for Hindus.
 We had a wonderful time in Pashupati.
 However, we were unable to enter the main building as we are not Hindu.

 This area had many statues and idols of numerous Hindu gods and goddesses.
 The cremation technique of Hindu followers was unique and new to us.
 We had loads of spiritual awakening.
 In the evening we went to Boudhanath Stupa.
 In just about 3 kilometers distance two different religious sites are located.
 It showed the great religious harmony among the Nepalese people.
 Boudhanath is from Buddhism and Pashupatinath is from Hinduism.